 6. ENERGY AND NATURAL RESOURCES a.
 What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
 Describe whether it will be used for heating, manufacturing, etc. The primary energy source required to meet the energy needs of the proposed project is electricity.
 Sufficient amounts of which would be used to maintain a comfortable lifestyle and environment.
 The electricity would be used to for heating and lighting purposes. b.
 Would your project affect the potential use of solar energy by adjacent properties?
 If so, generally describe.
 No, the existing adjacent properties are single-family lots.
 The largest impact to placing solar panels is the existing home locations on the adjacent parcels. c.
 What kinds of energy conservation features are included in the plans of this proposal?
 List other proposed measures to reduce or control energy impacts, if any: The homebuilder will build the proposed homes using energy efficient materials based on current industry standards for home building.
 7. ENVIRONMENTAL HEALTH a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste that could occur because of this proposal?
 If so, describe.
 Typically, a residential development is not a source of environmental health hazards.
 During construction of the proposed project, it is possible that a spill related to construction activity or equipment may occur.
 Once the plat has been constructed, the risk of fire is always present within a residential development.
 1) Describe any known or possible contamination at the site from present or past uses.
-A possible contamination of the site was from existing old car battery casings being utilized as a dam for one of the wetlands.
-The old car battery casings have since been removed and the earth berm was installed with structural fill.
+A possible contamination of the site was from existing old car battery casings being utilized as a dam for one of the ponds.
+According to the Phase 1 report prepared by ESNW, lead was estimated to be in a concentration of 7.6 ppm in soil within and surrounding the battery casing retention wall, which is well below regulatory clean up levels.
+The battery casings have since been removed from the subject property and a soil berm was constructed in its place.
+The northern portion of the onsite pond represents a Potential Recognized Environmental Condition to the subject property.
 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.
 There are no known hazardous chemicals/conditions that might affect the project development and design.
-3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
-During construction, typical materials for construction oil, petroleum or grease may be used and stored onsite and properly disposed of in accordance with the required stormwater pollution prevention plan.
+Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
+During construction, typical materials for construction oil, petroleum or grease may be used and stored on-site and properly disposed of in accordance with the required stormwater pollution prevention plan.
 No chemicals will be produced.
 4) Describe special emergency services that might be required.
 While not anticipated to occur, the services of the local emergency service providers may be required at some time.
 5) Proposed measures to reduce or control environmental health hazards, if any: None are proposed.